 - Cognitively Engaged: Throughout the project, students construct knowledge and solve problems, gaining the key knowledge, skills, and understandings to be successful in school and beyond.

-For K-5, project-based learning units are typically cross-curricular, addressing two or more content areas within the context of a project.
+For elementary, project-based learning units are typically cross-curricular, addressing two or more content areas within the context of a project.
 In secondary grades, they may be more heavily aligned to one content area or another, but they still make connections across multiple fields of study.
 In either case, if we start with an engaging and relevant experience, we can usually connect most any content we need to teach.
 And when there is a common context, students are better able to make connections, learn deeply, and apply content knowledge in a variety of situations.

 With PBL, the teacher works side-by-side with industry experts who can provide real-life information and offer students genuine feedback.
 The students also present their work to authentic audiences—people who are experts in, or who care about, the work students are doing.
 These real-world connections make content more relevant, leading to increased student engagement and application of knowledge.